swapagarwal/JARVIS-on-Messenger/README.md

 Take a look at the [contributing guidelines](https://github.com/swapagarwal/JARVIS-on-Messenger/blob/master/CONTRIBUTING.md) to see how easy it is to add your code.
 I'll be waiting for your pull request! :wink:

+A massive Thank You to all [contributors](https://github.com/swapagarwal/JARVIS-on-Messenger/graphs/contributors), and congratulations to people who made their first open-source contribution! :tada:

 ### Demo (Vimeo)

 <a href="https://vimeo.com/163328859" target="_blank" title="Click to open Vimeo link">